 Is it secure?

-All information at KRY is heavily encrypted.
-Your identity is verified using BankID and your doctor's identity is verified using the SITHS-card.
+All information at Kry is heavily encrypted.
+Your identity is verified using BankID and your nurse, psychologist and/or doctor's identity is verified using the SITHS-card.

 How is my information stored?